idstein/ADAM/SRS.md

 Postconditions | If incident has been marked, video has been saved Primary Actor | Video stream
 Secondary Actor(s) | -
-Trigger | User starts system
+Trigger | New video footage
-Main Scenario | 1.
-User starts Application<br>2.
-User starts Recording<br>3.
-System shows record mode and incident button<br>4.	(opt.)
-User marks incident<br>5.	(opt.)
-Video footage is made anonymous permanently saved and success is displayed<br>6.
-User stops Recording or quits Application
+Main Scenario | 1.	"too old" video footage is deleted<br>2.
+New video footage is saved in temporary storing location Extensions | -
-Extensions | 3a No Video stream available or no disk space<br>3b System displays record failure Open Issues | -
+Open Issues | -

 Element | Content